Gutters, Roofing

 Most roofing companies can install gutter systems.
 These companies may have employees install gutters or subcontract the gutter work to a local gutter company.
 However, not all roofers or roofing companies offer gutter installation.

 So, how will you know what situations require you to put the new gutters on first?
 This will depend on what type of gutter system you are installing.
-If you are putting in a seamless gutter in a single piece, chances are you will have to have them in place before you can get your new roof on.
+If you put in a seamless gutter in a single piece, chances are you will have to have them in place before you can get your new roof on.

 drip edge and shingles lg